Gospel of John

-John was written between AD 90–100.
-The gospel is anonymous, although it identifies a "disciple whom Jesus loved" as the source of its traditions and perhaps author.
-Twentieth-century scholarship interpreted the gospel within the paradigm of a "Johannine community", but this has been increasingly challenged in the 21st century, and there is currently considerable debate over the gospel's historical context.
-As it is closely related in style and content to the Johannine epistles, most scholars treat the four books, along with the Book of Revelation, as a single corpus of Johannine literature, albeit not by the same author.
+Most scholars agree that the Gospel of John was completed between 90–100 (AD).
+It identifies an unnamed "disciple whom Jesus loved" as its source and, perhaps, author.
+20th-century scholarship interpreted the gospel within the paradigm of a "Johannine community," but this has been increasingly challenged in the 21st century; the gospel's historical context remains debated.
+Most scholars treat the gospel and the Johannine epistles, along with the Book of Revelation, as a single corpus of Johannine literature, albeit not by the same author.